Green Power Partnership

 EPA provides its Green Power Partners with valuable technical support and advice on identifying products that meet your organization's specific needs.
 Our staff can provide detailed information on a wide range of topics, including issuing requests for proposals, as well as pointers on navigating the on-site project development process.

-The Guide to Purchasing Green Power (PDF) (58 pp, 2MB, About PDF) provides information about buying green power.
+The Guide to Purchasing Green Power (PDF) (58 pp, 2MB) provides information about buying green power.
 It includes information on the different types of green power products and the benefits of green power purchasing, including how to capture the greatest benefit from your purchase.
 The Guide is the product of a cooperative effort between EPA, the U.S. Department of Energy (DOE), the World Resources Institute, and the Center for Resource Solutions (CRS).